You can search for plants by location, color, number of petals

 away, add additional search criteria.

-The Category button lets you select between Wildflowers, Trees & Shrubs or
+The Plant Category button lets you select between Wildflowers, Trees & Shrubs or

 Non-Flowering Plants.
-The Flower Shape button lets you select flowers
+The Flower Petals button lets you select flowers

 with a certain number of petals.
 The Flower Color button shows you flower